CelesNeba/retail-forecasting/README.md

-# Retail sales forecasting & inventory intelligence system
+## Rossmann retail sales forecasting & business intelligence dashboard

-1️⃣ Project overview
+#### 1️⃣ Project overview

-This project presents a complete end-to-end retail sales forecasting solution built using machine learning and business intelligence tools.
+This project presents a complete end-to-end retail sales forecasting solution built using machine learning, SQL, and Power BI.

-Using historical sales data from the Rossmann dataset, I developed an XGBoost forecasting model to predict daily store-level sales and evaluated its performance through interactive Power BI dashboards.
+The objective is to accurately predict daily store-level sales and transform those forecasts into actionable business insights through an executive dashboard.

-The project demonstrates a production-style workflow — from raw data preprocessing to database storage and executive-level reporting.
+The project demonstrates a production-style data workflow, including:

+- Data cleaning and preprocessing

+- Feature engineering

+- Machine learning forecasting (XGBoost)

+- Database integration (MySQL)

+- Interactive business intelligence dashboard (Power BI)

-2️⃣ Problem statement
+#### 2️⃣ Problem statement

-Retail businesses depend heavily on accurate sales forecasts for:
+Retail businesses must accurately forecast sales to optimize:

-- Inventory planning
+- Inventory management

-- Workforce allocation
+- Staffing

-- Promotion planning
+- Promotions

-- Revenue forecasting
+- Revenue planning

-- Inaccurate forecasts can lead to:
+- Poor forecasts can result in:

+- Overstocking (increased holding costs)

-- Stockouts
+- Stockouts (lost sales and dissatisfied customers)

-- Overstocking
+- Inefficient resource allocation

-- Lost revenue

-- Increased operational costs

-The challenge of this project is to build a robust forecasting model capable of predicting daily sales across multiple stores while evaluating model performance transparently.
+The challenge is to build a reliable forecasting model that captures seasonality, promotions, and store-level variations.

-3️⃣ Business questions to answer
+#### 3️⃣ Business questions

-This project will answer the following key business questions:
+This project answers key strategic and operational questions:

-1. How accurately can we forecast daily sales per store?

-2. Which stores show higher forecasting error?

-3. Is the model systematically over-forecasting or under-forecasting?

-4. How is forecast error distributed across time?

-5. What is the overall forecast accuracy across the portfolio?
+- What is the overall forecast accuracy across all stores?

+- Which stores have the highest forecast error?

+- How do actual sales compare to predicted sales over time?

+- How do promotions impact sales performance?

+- Where should management focus corrective action?

 4️⃣ Project goal & expected outcome